 Unlike American's concrete award chart which means you'll pay 70,000 miles for round-trip flights to Japan, Delta's award pricing system is unpredictable.
 Sometimes the pricing to fly Delta can be good.
 Other times it's exorbitantly expensive.

-But when the Delta SkyMiles deals are good, they’re unbeatable.
-Case in point: We found round-trip fares to Japan on Delta for as low as 30,000 SkyMiles earlier this year.
-That’s less than most airlines charge for a one-way fare!
+But when the Delta deals are good, they're unbeatable.
+And deals to get to Japan just don't get any better than Delta SkyMiles flash sales.
+Case in point: We've previously found round-trip fares to Japan on Delta for as low as 30,000 SkyMiles.
+That's less than most airlines charge for a one-way fare!

 How to Book: Patience.
 And flexibility.

-Or maybe it will.
-There’s just no telling when the next great deal will pop up, but be sure you’re signed up for our daily emails.
-Or join Thrifty Traveler Premium – you’ll get the first heads up about the next Delta SkyMiles deal to Japan.
+There's just no telling when the next great deal will pop up.
+But Thrifty Traveler Premium will get the first heads up about the next Delta SkyMiles deal to Japan.
+Premium members get award alerts including deeply discounted Delta SkyMiles routes as well as cheap international and domestic cash fares.

 Just how many SkyMiles you'll need to fly to Japan and back will depend on the sale – and where you live.
 If you're in a Delta hub like Atlanta (ATL), Minneapolis-St. Paul (MSP), or Detroit (DTW), expect to pay more thanks to Delta's hub penalty.
 But these deals can bring the price down between 30,000 SkyMiles to 50,000 SkyMiles round-trip, no matter where you live.

 And that makes this option is tough to beat.
 Read up on how to earn the Delta SkyMiles you need to book one of these insane deals.
-Otherwise, transfer some American Express Membership Rewards points (from a card like the Platinum Card from American Express) to your Delta SkyMiles account.
+Delta's suite of co-branded credit cards with Amex is a natural place to start, so watch for bigger offers on those to roll out.

 Take a Flight Deal and Make it Free